ARQUM21/react-agency-pro/README.md

 **React Agency Pro** is a modern, responsive, and visually appealing **digital agency website** built using **React**, **Tailwind CSS**, and **Framer Motion**.

-This project is designed to showcase a clean and professional agency layout with smooth animations, dark mode, custom cursor, and mobile-friendly responsiveness — ideal for agencies, freelancers, and creative portfolios.
+This project is designed to showcase a clean and professional agency layout with smooth animations, dark mode, custom cursor, and mobile-friendly responsiveness, ideal for agencies, freelancers, and creative portfolios.

 Built with **Vite** for lightning-fast performance and **Framer Motion** for elegant transitions, it delivers a seamless and dynamic user experience.